ehmatthes/pcc_3e/online_resources_site/docs/updates/first_printing.md

 ### Chapter 19

+On page 416, the sentence

+> Make a new *urls.py* file in the directory *ll_project/accounts/* and add the following...

+should instead read:

+> Make a new *urls.py* file in the directory *learning_log/accounts/* and add the following...

 On page 425, in the grayed out code for *models.py*, the `text` attribute should be lowercase:

 ```python